-The proposed development is understood to consist of a multi-storey residential building with one basement level, and surrounding walkways and landscaped areas.
+The proposed development is understood to consist of a 6.5-storey residential building with 26 units and one basement level, which is surrounded by walkways and a landscaped area.
 The proposed building is expected to be municipally serviced.

-demolition of the existing structure located on-site will be required as part of the subject development.
+Demolition of the existing structure located on-site will be required as part of the subject development.